Department of Mathematics

 MATH 2471.
 Calculus I.

-This first course in differential and integral calculus covers limits and continuity, functions and graphing, derivatives, integrals, and applications of calculus to science, engineering, and other technical fields.
+This course introduces the fundamental concepts of differential and integral calculus for functions of one variable.
+It explores limits and continuity, differentiation and its applications, basic techniques of integration, and the Fundamental Theorem of Calculus.
+Through analytical, graphical, and numerical approaches, this course strengthens problem solving and mathematical reasoning skills, preparing students for further study in mathematics, science, engineering, and other quantitative disciplines that support academic success and professional readiness in STEM fields worldwide today.
 Prerequisites: [MATH 2417 with a grade of C or better] or [ACT Mathematics score of 27 or better] or [SAT Math Section score of 600 or better] or [Accuplacer College Mathematics score of 103 or better] or [Compass Trigonometry score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test score of 276 or better].

 Grade Mode: Standard Letter